patternfly/training-scenarios/html-css/override-extend-variables/step1-instructions.md

 }
 </pre>

-<strong>Note:</strong> When the preview reloads, it should look something like this:
+<strong>Note:</strong> When the preview reloads, it should look like this:
 <img src="override-extend-variables/assets/devconf-artboard-1.png" alt="card initial" style="box-shadow: rgba(3, 3, 3, 0.2) 0px 1.25px 2.5px 0px;" />